SBA Loan Calculator:

 SBA Express Loans

-Because of the more streamlined process of SBA Express loans, you can expect the interest rates to be higher than other types of SBA loans.
-Depending on the loan amount, the lenders can add 4.5% to 6.5% to the prime rate.
+Because of the more streamlined process of SBA Express loans, you can expect the interest rates to be higher than other SBA loans.
+The lenders can add 4.5% to 6.5% to the prime rate, depending on the loan amount.
 Here’s how it works:

 Moreover, the lenders may also charge a guarantee fee of 3%, which they pass on to the borrower upon closing.